Developers Page

 Affordable Housing Credit

-Deed restricted affordable units for low-income households and/or moderate-income housing units that are provided to meet the Inclusionary Housing Ordinance (IHO), and the policies of Resolution #75540, can qualify for a 50% per unit credit toward the payment of park impact in-lieu fees.
+Per Resolution No. 75540, as may be amended, all deed-restricted affordable units for low income households provided to meet Inclusionary Housing Ordinance (IHO), qualify for a 50% per unit fee reduction toward the payment of park impact in-lieu fees.

-To qualify for credit, applicants are required to meet the City’s affordable housing guidelines and develop a compliance plan with the Department of Housing.
+To qualify for this credit, applicants are required to meet the City’s affordable housing guidelines and submit an Affordable Housing Compliance Plan with the Housing Department.

 Existing Residential Units